LunaSare/datelifeMS1/review.md

 > SUPPLEMENTARY MATERIAL.
 > Supplementary material, including data files and/or online-only appendices, can be found in the Dryad data repository (put your Dryad doi in parentheses here).

-**We added DOIs for Dryad package with Supplementary Material, L551.**
+**We added the DOI of our Dryad package containing all Supplementary Material on L690 (manuscript-differences.pdf).**

 > Make sure all section headings conform to Systematic Biology style for first, second and third levels.
 Use of incorrect styles is potentially confusing and, in any case, is likely to delay processing of the manuscript.